BlueGreenMagick/yomikiri/main/README.md

 1. Run `pnpm dev:firefox`
 2. Go to `about:debugging` > `This firefox`
 3. Click `Load Temporary Add-on` and add `build/firefox/manifest.json`

-### Structure

-'assets/static' directory stores assets that has to be copied into build.
-Other assets in 'assets' directory are 'imported' by code.

 ### Minimum Target